lfakhraei/AIcadium_Data/README.md

 # E-Commerce Business
 1. Information given:
- info about Visitors
+  Visitors
- info about Pages visited
+  Pages visited
- info about Time visited
+ Time visited
- info about systems they used for that
+  systems they used for that

  Its a classification problem Paid/NotPaid